df3l0p/vagrant_sandbox/README.md

 # Vagrant penetest

-This repository hosts the vagrantfile and relevant resoures to bootrap a pentest virtual machine
+This repository hosts the vagrantfile and relevant resoures to bootstrap a pentest virtual machine

 # Submodules